ecampana/borrow-my-style/README.md

 We explore several machine learning models that are inherently multi-class classifiers.
 Models that are interpretible are preferred and use the others as a sanity check.

 The high and moderate performing inventory samples are highly imblanced with respect to the low preforming inventory so care must be taken.
-This is accomplished by oversampling the minority class to match that of the majority class.
-In essence, we will be using bootstrap sampling.
+This is handled by oversampling the minority class to match that of the majority class.
+In essence, we are using bootstrap sampling.
 The hyper-paramerters will be optimized and cross-validated using the Logarithmic Loss function (i.e. log loss).
-Log loss heavily penalizes any strongly mis-classified prediction and for this reason it was chosen.
-Precision and Recall are used for the model selection and evaluation.
-Those values are also cross-validated for robustness.
+Log loss heavily penalizes any strongly mis-classified prediction, and for this reason it was chosen.

 ### Dummy Classification

 Dummy classification will serve as our baseline model.
 The classifier will make random predictions on the test dataset based on what it found the class composition to be in the training sample.
 If the training data had 60% low performing inventory, 30% moderate performing inventory, and 10% high performing inventory then it will make predictions based on these porportions on the test dataset irrepective of what the actual features are of the samples.

 The dummy classifier does not generalize well to the test dataset.
 Its precsion (i.e. about 8%) and recall (i.e. 8%) values are very low and it has a large log loss value.
 Therefore, we would like to know if other machine learning algorithms can peform better than the baseline model.

 ### Logistic Regression